jcsteh/osara/readme.md

 ### Supported REAPER and Extension Actions
 OSARA supports reporting of information for the following actions.
-Most of these are actions built into REAPER, but a few are very useful actions from the SWS extension.
+Most of these are actions built into REAPER, but a few are useful actions from the SWS extension.

 #### Track Navigation/Management
 - Track: Go to next track: DownArrow